-Here are five R rated movies that went too far:
+Here are six R rated movies that went too far (and probably should have an X rating):

 **Editor’s Note: While we’ve tried to make this piece much easier to swallow than actually seeing these films, this piece contains content that might be hard for some to read.
 Be thankful we haven’t included any of the more graphic images from the R-rated films below in their descriptions, as even a simple Google image search of these films is disturbing.
 Reader discretion is advised.**